-Patricia M. Barkaskas, Lecturer, Law; Academic Director, Indigenous Community Legal Clinic
+Patricia M. Barkaskas, Instructor, Law; Academic Director, Indigenous Community Legal Clinic

 Ms Barkaskas, M.A.
 (History), J.D., has worked closely with Indigenous peoples in their encounters with the justice system and has worked as a historical legal researcher for the Indian Residential Schools Settlement Agreement.
 Her teaching and research interests include restorative justice and experiential learning in clinical legal education.
 She was born in Alberta and is Métis.

 Dr Gordon Christie, Professor, Law

 Dr Christie has taught in universities in Canada and the United States, in Faculties of Law, and Departments of Philosophy and Indigenous Studies, including Assistant Professor at Osgoode Hall Law School (1998-2004) where he also acted as Director of the Intensive Program in Aboriginal Lands, Resources and Governments.
 Dr Christie’s research fields include Aboriginal legal issues, legal theory, and tort.
 His ancestry is Inupiat/Inuvialuit.